odyssey-nz/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Data Processing Steps

-The below data processing steps are a written explanation for the code contained in the './code/run_analysis.R' script, described in order of execution.
+The below data processing steps are a written explanation for the code contained in the 'run_analysis.R' script, described in order of execution.
 For further details please see the comments contained in the script.

 ### 1. Obtaining Raw Dataset